angu-software/UIView-DHNHideByConstraints/README.md

 ## Limitations

-When using this ategory make shure you do not alter the content of the views (and its subviews) when hidden.
-This can cause unenxpected effects on the view layout, especial on UILabel, UIButton ect.
+When using this category make sure you do not alter the content of the views (and its subviews) when hidden.
+This can cause unexpected effects on the views layout, especial on UILabel, UIButton ect.
-If you must change the content of the hidden view unhide it first, change its content and hide again.
+If you must change the content of the hidden view, unhide it first, change its content and hide again.